amybohbeanii/pintos/threads/DESIGNDOC.md

 ### ---- ALGORITHMS ----
->> Briefly describe your implementation and how it
+>> A2: Briefly describe what happens in a call to timer_sleep(),
->> interacts with threading.
+>> including the effects of the timer interrupt handler.

-timer_sleep() avoids busy waiting by using semaphores.
+ * timer_sleep() avoids busy waiting by using semaphores.

+>> A3: What steps are taken to minimize the amount of time spent in
+>> the timer interrupt handler?

 ### ---- SYNCHRONIZATION ----
->> How do you ensure proper synchronization?
+>> A4: How are race conditions avoided when multiple threads call
+>> timer_sleep() simultaneously?

+>> A5: How are race conditions avoided when a timer interrupt occurs
+>> during a call to timer_sleep()?

 ### ---- RATIONALE ----
->> Critique your design, pointing out advantages and disadadvantages in
+>> A6: Why did you choose this design?
+In what ways is it superior to
->> your design choices.
+>> another design you considered?

                    Priority Scheduling